Problem - Reaction

 and unconstitutional taxes in the U.S.

 Every major financial crisis America has experienced in her history has followed this same Hegelian dialectic pattern with the outcome being another incremental step toward world financial domination by an elite few.
-The International bankers create the Problem in the first place... the Reaction is the economic crisis... and the Solution is provided by the same people that created the problem.
+The International bankers create the Problem in the first place... the Reaction is the economic crisis... and the Solution is provided by the same bankers and bureaucrats that created the problem in the first place.

 In all previous financial crises, a state of war was always associated with the process.

-United States that occurred in 1857.
-A general recession first emerged late in
+the United States that occurred in 1857.
+A general recession first emerged late

-in 1856, but the successive failure of banks and businesses that characterized the
+in 1856, but the successive failure of banks and businesses that characterized

 recovery was unequal, and the lasting impact was more political than economic.

 The creation of bank notes issued by private commercial banks as legal tender,